It’s Prophesied in Revelation 3:12 That the Lord Shall Have a New Name Upon His Return

 I was stumped by Wang Fang’s question.
 It couldn’t be … could it?
 God’s name had changed from the Old Testament to the New Testament, and the name Jehovah had become Jesus.
 If that was the case, then God’s name was not eternally unchanging….

 Still smiling, Wang Fang said as she looked at me, “Hui Zhen, I’ll read some passages to you, and then you’ll understand.”
 As she said this, she took her cell phone out from her pocket, swiped through until she’d found what she was looking for, and then read: “God originally had no name.
 He only took on one, or two, or many names because He had work to do and had to manage mankind” (“The Vision of God’s Work (3)”).
 “In each age and each stage of work, My name is not baseless, but holds representative significance: Each name represents one age.
-‘Jehovah’ represents the Age of Law, and is the honorific for the God worshiped by the people of Israel.
-‘Jesus’ represents the Age of Grace, and is the name of the God of all those who were redeemed during the Age of Grace.” “‘Jehovah’ is the name that I took during My work in Israel, and it means the God of the Israelites (God’s chosen people) who can take pity on man, curse man, and guide the life of man.
-It means the God who possesses great power and is full of wisdom.
-‘Jesus’ is Emmanuel, and it means the sin offering that is full of love, full of compassion, and redeems man.
-He did the work of the Age of Grace, and represents the Age of Grace, and can only represent one part of the management plan” (“The Savior Has Already Returned Upon a ‘White Cloud’”).
+‘Jehovah’ represents the Age of Law and is the honorific by which the people of Israel called the God whom they worshiped.
+‘Jesus’ represents the Age of Grace, and is the name of the God of all those who were redeemed during the Age of Grace.” “‘Jehovah’ is the name that I took during My work in Israel, and it means the God of the Israelites (God’s chosen people) who can take pity on man, curse man, and guide the life of man; the God who possesses great power and is full of wisdom.
+‘Jesus’ is Emmanuel, which means the sin offering that is full of love, full of compassion, and which redeems man.
+He did the work of the Age of Grace, and He represents the Age of Grace, and can only represent one part of the work of the management plan” (“The Savior Has Already Returned Upon a ‘White Cloud’”).